Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Glossary of Terms

 \section{Glossary of Terms}

-The area of graph theory and network analysis is still recent enough that there is no unified glossary across the literature.
+Some terms related to graph theory are well established in mathematics, network theory and computer science, while other terms do not have a widely-used definition.
 The choices made in this work are those of the authors, and were chosen to reflect best practices and to avoid confusion.